-(1) GENERAL.

-(a) The state aid authorized by s.
-93.23 (1), Stats. may be paid on net premiums paid by a county or district fair.
-The department may withhold state premium aid from any fair that does not enforce animal health provisions under Ch.
+- (1) GENERAL. - (a) The state aid authorized by s.
+93.23 (1), Stats., may be paid on net premiums paid by a fair.
+The department may withhold state premium aid from any fair that does not enforce animal health provisions under ch.
 ATCP 10 that are applicable to animals exhibited at the fair.
 State aid will be paid only on premiums actually paid by bank check or draft.